Seemor

 Location Insights

-Area: Lively boulevard linking Sagrada Família and Sant Pau; heavy foot traffic with mixed locals and tourists, many terraces and souvenir shops.
+Area vibe: Lively boulevard linking Sagrada Família and Sant Pau; heavy foot traffic with mixed locals and tourists, many terraces and souvenir shops.

 Safety: Generally safe, well-lit and busy; standard big-city pickpocket awareness near major sights.

-Nearby: Steps from Sagrada Família and Hospital de Sant Pau; cafes, bars, hotels, and souvenir stores dominate.
+What's nearby: Steps from Sagrada Família and Hospital de Sant Pau; cafes, bars, hotels, and souvenir stores dominate.

 Opening Hours